ashryaagrdev/Hacktech/README.md

     - Google Cloud Platform ( for deployment )
     - REST API and Express
     - Postman ( testing of API endpoints)
- - I have worked with these individually for small taks while follwoing tutorials , but  I wanted to get something tangible.
-This web app serves this purpose .
     - To run this app in development mode :
  ```bash
  npm run dev
  ```